 According to Peter Morville’s UX honeycomb, there are seven User Experience principles.

-● Valuable: All the above aspects must deliver value to the product's users.
+7. Valuable: All aspects above must deliver value to the product's users.

 Before we dive into user security, let’s look at the bigger picture and talk about cyber security in general.
 Cyber Security entails methods, technologies, and processes.
 These protect systems, networks, and programs from cyber attacks or unauthorized access.

 We all rely on computer systems to store data and perform daily transactions.
 Cyber attacks can have a plethora of unwanted consequences.
 These include the loss of essential data to identify theft and electrical blackouts.
 This can affect individuals or entire cities or countries.
-Ensuring these attacks get blocked or are not even possible is vital to protect data at all levels.
+Ensuring these attacks are blocked is vital to protect data at all levels.

 Cybercrime is exponentially rising yearly, and keeping data safe should be a priority.
 Cyber attacks come with considerable economic costs and can be life-threatening.
 That was the case with the ransomware attacks targeting American hospitals.